danirod10/CSE165_Pong/final_project/README.md

-This creates the file `Pong_project.[appropriate executable file type]` Which you need to double click to start the game
+This creates the file `Pong_project.[appropriate executable file type]` which you need to double click to start the game

 ## How to play?